Dharmam Vellum: Soundtrack

 The background music and songs of the film were composed by Ilaiyaraaja.
-Lyrics of the songs were written by Vaali and Gangai Amaran.
-The song "Devi Devi" has two versions; the audio version had S. P. Balasubrahmanyam, K. S. Chithra rendering vocals while the film had version had vocals by Ilaiyaraaja.
+The song "Devi Devi" has two versions; the audio version had S. P. Balasubrahmanyam, K. S. Chithra rendering vocals while the film had version had vocals by Gangai Amaran.

 Release and reception

 Dharmam Vellum was released on 28 October 1989, alongside another Vijayakanth film Rajanadai.
-Dharmam Vellum had an average run at the box office, which led Rangaraj to face financial problems.
+Dharmam Vellum underperformed at the box office, which led Rangaraj to face financial problems.
 P. S. S. of Kalki wrote although murder and mystery are the core, it is a sentimental film shows the relationship between husband and wife, mother and son in the form of the story and the clever direction.